abbotto/rectangular/readme/producer.md

 - Export all `stylesheets` to an bundle

 ##### --template
-- Export an Angular `$templateCache` file containing all templates
+- Export all templates to an Angular `$templateCache` file